AJNOURI/DockerVPC/readme.md

 This includes a script to manage containers and set networking parameters using pipework.

-Included tools in Docker image
 ------------------------------
-These tools are included in the image, so they are available in all generated containers.

-> **Tip:** You can install other tools if you make the container reach Internet, either directly through host docker0 interface, or by connecting it to your GNS3 topology.
-> Nevertheless, the container VirtualPC is as flexible as a Docker container can be.
-Docker container technology is developing very fast, so this image will be subject to changes as container capabilities grow.

-Compile the image
 -------------
 Before building the image, make sure to copy your public key to the the repository directory: